Sort & Filter in Excel

 insert filter non continuos data

-If we just position ourself in any cell that is a part of a table and use the Filter button in order to insert a filter, Excel will not necessarily recognize all the contents we are trying to filter:
+If we just position ourselves in any cell that is a part of a table and use the Filter button in order to insert a filter, Excel will not necessarily recognize all the contents we are trying to filter:

 filtered non continuous data